transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-design-and-implementation-design-and-plan-v2.0.md

 ```
  	Recommendation
 • Principle of least privilege access should always be adhered to.
-Only grant the minimal permissions needed to accomplish the task<br>
+Only grant the minimal permissions needed to accomplish the task
-• Least privilege is an end state – it requires a process to achieve it and this process must be established and followed<br>
+• Least privilege is an end state – it requires a process to achieve it and this process must be established and followed
-• It requires a combination of approaches:<br>
+• It requires a combination of approaches:
-o Limiting the count of administrators or members of privileged groups<br>
+o Limiting the count of administrators or members of privileged groups
-o Delegating lesser privileges to accounts<br>
+o Delegating lesser privileges to accounts
-o Provide privileges on-demand and revoke them once the task is completed<br>
+o Provide privileges on-demand and revoke them once the task is completed
-o Providing a process for emergency access and rare-use scenarios<br>
+o Providing a process for emergency access and rare-use scenarios
-• Periodic access reviews should be performed to ensure user who no longer require certain roles have those permissions revoked<br>
+• Periodic access reviews should be performed to ensure user who no longer require certain roles have those permissions revoked
-• Users should generally not be given access to resources directly, but instead be added to Groups that have assigned roles (and later be removed from those Groups)<br>
+• Users should generally not be given access to resources directly, but instead be added to Groups that have assigned roles (and later be removed from those Groups)
 • Utilization of Privileged Identity Management (PIM) to provide time-based and approval-based role activation is very useful to avoid unnecessary and excessive permissions to users or groups for periods longer than necessary.
 Just-In-Time (JIT) access is a feature of PIM
 ```